SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 # Here is my view

-It’s certainly unclear in the long term what will happen to XNA or any other MDX equivalent provided by Microsoft but at least for the Short to Mid term XNA is still a stable and viable platform.&nbsp; The support for Windows / XBOX and Windows Phone as it stands today will continue to go forward under MS’s usual response of “Continued support”.
+It’s certainly unclear in the long term what will happen to XNA or any other MDX equivalent provided by Microsoft but at least for the Short to Mid term XNA is still a stable and viable platform.
+The support for Windows / XBOX and Windows Phone as it stands today will continue to go forward under MS’s usual response of “Continued support”.

 In fact it has been clearly stated all current WP7 apps/games will run on WP8 which may indicate there will still be a chance to develop XNA games for WP8, however that is done (reading between the lines would that also mean there would be a way to code XNA in Metro, personally I do not see a problem providing a managed layer on top of the C++ infrastructure today)

 But they have made clear on many occasions that they are not or at least unwilling to expose any plans, but this is still normal for most of MS’s day to day (they either don’t want to commit to anything or scare away current customers or endanger any existing brands, granted saying nothing is doing just that anyway :D)

-Looking beyond there will still be community led MDX (Managed Direct X) replacements and even the possibility of some C++ wrapper layers to deliver the same thing.&nbsp; So my guess would be that the code we write today will still live on in the future without having to resort to writing it ourselves.
+Looking beyond there will still be community led MDX (Managed Direct X) replacements and even the possibility of some C++ wrapper layers to deliver the same thing.
+So my guess would be that the code we write today will still live on in the future without having to resort to writing it ourselves.

 Other avenues that have seen the light of day (or at least been talked about) were the possibility of a Managed abstraction layer (or C++ version) for SunBurn, which JohntheCBuilder has said is not beyond the realms of possibility and something that is being looked towards (but nothing committed yet :D), there has also been talk of alternate versions of SunBurn as well.